 Keeping their nails trim is also important in between professional grooms.
 If you allow their nails to grow too long, they can become painful for your dog when they walk and, if left too long, it can make it hard for a groomer to do the job without hitting the nerve that grows inside of them.

 There are some tips for cutting your dogs nails yourself here.
-However, if you are unsure about doing it yourself, then you can take your dog into your local PETstock store to just get their nails clipped, even if you don’t need a full groom for your dog at the same time.
+However, if you are unsure about doing it yourself, then you can take your dog into your local PETstock groomer to just get their nails clipped, even if you don’t need a full groom for your dog at the same time.

 Puppies and grooming